 Breaking: AirPower is finally coming.
 We just learned from credible source in supply chain that the manufacture Luxshare Precision has already started producing Apple AirPower wireless charging pad.
 Luxshare Precision is also the maker of Apple AirPods and USB-C cables. pic.twitter.com/UqgWIAh3sx— ChargerLAB (@chargerlab) 12 January 2019

-One last cause for hope: an imminent AirPods update is expected to include a wireless charging case.
-We think AirPower is likely to launch alongside the new AirPods, and our best bet for that is March 2019.
+An imminent AirPods update is expected to include a wireless charging case.
+We think AirPower is likely to launch alongside the new AirPods, and our best bet for that is 25 March 2019 - which is the date that Apple will be holding its spring event for 2019.
 Read all about the next Apple event here.

 Wondering how much AirPower will cost (if and when it does launch)?
 Apple has made no statements about AirPower's price, but we can make an educated guess.